HurleySk/hydro-map/docs/DATA_PREPARATION.md

 ## Step 6: Add Geology Data (Optional)

-**Note**: Geology is currently a planned feature and not active in the UI (v1.2.1).
-The backend supports geology, but the layer is not in LAYER_SOURCES configuration.
+**Note**: The geology layer is fully supported in the UI as of v1.5.0.
+Providing geology data enables map overlays, Feature Info results, and cross-section geology contact counts.

 ### Download Geology